-With less than 2% of active mines in the U.S. are working to capture and use waste methane, there is a major opportunity to expand capture practices.
+With less than 2% of active mines in the U.S. working to capture and use waste methane, there is a major opportunity to expand capture practices.
 Capturing mine methane will help reduce the methane emitted to atmosphere from active underground mines, which, according to the EPA, amounted to 33 million tons CO2e100 [CO2e100] of methane to atmosphere, or 61,951,520 MMBTU of methane per year—and that's only data from active underground mines that are required to report emissions.

 Capturing mine methane will help reduce the methane emitted to atmosphere from active underground mines, which, according to the EPA, amounted to 33 million tons CO2e100 [CO2e100] of methane to atmosphere, or 61,951,520 MMBTU of methane per year.